Moving Energy Efficiently

 Oil products

-1. U.S. Energy Information Administration (EIA) – The EIA provides comprehensive information on various oil products, their uses, and data on production, consumption, and inventories.
-It is a reliable source for understanding the industry trends and specifics of oil product markets.
+1. U.S. Energy Information Administration (EIA) – The EIA provides comprehensive information on various oil products, their uses, and statistics on production and consumption in the United States.

 This A.I.-generated glossary is intended to provide a convenient means to understand terminology used on this website in the context of physical commodities trading.
 Some terms may have alternative and/or expanded definitions that may not be relevant here and thus not included.
 Sources provided are for reference and not intended to be an endorsement of the broader content on that website.
 Suggestions, questions, or corrections can be provided in the comment box on definition pages.